JOHN 15

 If the world hate you, ye know that it hated me before it hated you.

 If the world hate you, ye know that it hated me before it hated you- if verse 17 is the microclimate, summed up in one word, “love”, this is the macroclimate, the prevailing conditions in the world.
 It may be summed up in one word, “hate”.
 As they are sent forth, these apostles are to be under no illusion about what awaits them.
 As they had companied with the Lord Jesus in His ministry, there were many who believed in Him.
 But there were those who hated Him, especially amongst the authorities, who saw Him as a threat to their position and prestige.
-It was these “princes of the world” that hated Him, But it was these that would confront the apostles as they pioneered the gospel in the world.
+It was these “princes of this world” that hated Him, But it was these that would confront the apostles as they pioneered the gospel in the world.
 They would be comforted by the fact that they were only experiencing what their Lord had experienced before them.
 Saul hated David, and on more than on occasion threw his javelin at him to try to kill him, 1 Samuel 18:10,11;19:10, but we should remember that Saul also threw his javelin at his own son, simply because he was loyal to David, 20:33.
+Of course the believer should be careful to avoid doing anything to rouse the wrath of the world because of his failure.
+The hatred he receives from the world should only be because of likeness to Christ.

 15:19